 I never published this for some reason: now a few years ago.
 I am privileged to be flying an Ultra now and hope to get back to active writing (it helps me learn this stuff- there are lessons every day!)

-I became “captain” officially for Part 135 after my 135.299 ride with the FAA in October 2016.
-Probably more importantly is all the responsibility that new position added.
-In this plane you can fly a whole cabin full of passengers through the clouds and ice solo, and I have many times now.
-This is a very gratifying but at times challenging responsibility.
+I became “captain” officially for Part 135 operations after my 135.299 ride with the FAA in October 2016.
+Probably more importantly is all the responsibility that this new position added.
+In the PC-12 you can legally fly a whole cabin full of passengers IFR through the weather solo, and I have many times now.
+Not only are you fully in charge loading up 9 people (one in front) and baggage, you are the only crew to handle all the details and surprises.
+This can be a challenging responsibility.

 I passed the FAA 135.299 ride officially in October 2016 with the FAA.
 Almost immediately I had a series of trips all over the East to various diverse locations.
 The bigger challenge of single-pilot charter is coordinating all the details of passengers and catering, loading and dispatch; creating a seemless “mobility solution” for those paying for the service.
 The flying is (usually) pretty familiar and straight forward, but surprises are everywhere!
 The real shock came at St. Simon Island in Georgia.
 I was early for the flight and collecting the remote release clearance over the radio.
 As I was keying this into the Honeywell system, I heard the baggage door close and the passenger (a block-time customer but from another base) was initiating his own loading procedure.
 Obviously there is a delicate line we cannot cross here and when the passenger is operating the equipment, we are no longer in our designated roles.
 I knew now why we had been having alerting issues on this cargo door; incorrect procedures.